aserena7/DataProcessesGroup20/README.md

 U.S. Educational Finances: This is a dataset that are provide by Roy Garrard.
 The United States Census Bureau conducts annual surveys to assess the finances of elementary and high schools.

-U.S. Unemployment Rare: This is a dataset that Jay Ravaliya built by scraping the United States Department of Labor´s Bureau of Labor Statistics.
-The United States Census Bureau collect information by survey and then analyzes and publishes this data.
+U.S. Unemployment Rate: This is a dataset that was created by Local Area Unemployment Statistics, U.S. Bureau of Labor Statistics (BLS) and prepared by Iowa State University.
+It was made based on current employment status of the US citizens.

 ## _How many observations (rows) and features (columns) are in your data?_